My Digital Photography of

 This very large spider (about an inch in diameter to the tips of the legs when naturally standing) lives on my windowsill outside.
 It was photographed on July 27, 2008.
 I find it interesting that the eyes are arranged in a way that is different than any of the other spiders on this page---at first, I thought it might be a wolf or grass spider until I noticed the eyes.

-This silly spider made its web overnight in the door latch area of my side door.
+This silly grass spider made its web overnight in the door latch area of my side door.
 If it were to crawl just a 1/2 inch or so the wrong direction, it would be smashed by the door latch as it closes.
 Luckily, after I photographed it on June 21, 2008, and the door slammed a few times from use, the spider decided it wasn't too safe of a place and left.

 #8 Woodlouse Spider, Dysdera crocata